The Legend Of The Blue Sea Episode 20 Review: What K-Drama To Binge On Next

 While Goblin ended the past weekend with its back-to-back finale that kept fans glued to the screen for three hours, The Legend of the Blue Sea Episode 20 received a lukewarm reception from viewers.
 After all the suspense previewed on Episode 19, the finale only tied up loose ends with not much conflict to make it exciting.
 Despite the artistic letdown in the final episode, fans still flocked to watch the finale mainly because of its lead actors.

 The SBS drama did well on putting together Korea’s biggest stars, which led to high ratings since the time it premiered in November.
 Lee Min Ho has been causing hearts to flutter since he starred in 2009’s Boys Over Flowers.
-Jun Ji Hyun on the other hand, is well known for her films in 2000 and 2001 titled My Sassy Girl and Il Mare.
+Jun Ji Hyun, on the other hand, is well known for her films in 2000 and 2001 titled My Sassy Girl and Il Mare.
 Both movies actually got Hollywood remakes, which starred Elisha Cuthbert and Jesse Bradford for My Sassy Girl and Sandra Bullock and Keanu Reeves for The Lake House.

-The Legend of the Blue Sea received accusations of plagiarism in the beginning as critics noticed that Lee’s character Joon-jae was too similar to BBC’s Sherlock, from the way he deduced info from his victims as a con man, to how he dressed up like the detective from Scotland Yard.
+The Legend of the Blue Sea received accusations of plagiarism in the beginning as critics noticed that Lee’s character Joon-jae was too similar to BBC’s Sherlock, from the way he deduced info from his victims as a con man, to how he dressed up as the detective from Scotland Yard.
 Furthermore, the k-drama was also accused of copying the storyline of the American film Splash, which is about a man who falls in love with a mermaid.
 It seemed that as in the movie, Sim Cheong also learned how to speak the human language through the environment surrounding her.
 Add to that the way Cheong acted and ate like an uncivilized human, was similar to Splash‘s Daryl Hannah.

 Despite all these, the k-drama enjoyed high ratings each week even while being pitted against tvN’s own fantasy-romance.
 Unfortunately, The Legend of the Blue Sea didn’t finish as high as Goblin did.
-Fans are satisfied with the happy ending though, as Joon-jae revealed how he struggled to keep Cheong’s memory in his heart even after she wiped it from his mind.
+Fans are satisfied with the happy ending, though, as Joon-jae revealed how he struggled to keep Cheong’s memory in his heart even after she wiped it from his mind.
 The drama ended with Joon-jae and Cheong living a quiet life by the sea as they recall the legend of their love which spanned eras.

 ~@only.junjihyun~ [CAPS] Legend of the Blue sea episode 20 ~ Thank you for watching and supporting this drama! ????????
 This will be missed. ????
 Admin @twoworlds.w #LegendoftheBlueSea #푸른바다의전설 #전지현 #이민호 #leeminho #lmh #junjihyun #giannajun #jeonjihyun #sbs #kdrama #LOTBS #koreandrama #heojoonjae #shimchung #taeoh #shinwonho